Table of Contents

 There are thousands of courses available online for you to choose from; these include courses like

-- Science Literacy offered by the University of Alberta – will teach you about the process of science, how to think critically, differentiate science from pseudoscience, how indigenous wisdom can inform science, understand and design a scientific study, etc.
+Science literacy is online course offered by the University of Alberta – will teach you about the process of science, how to think critically, differentiate science from pseudoscience, how indigenous wisdom can inform science, understand and design a scientific study, etc.

 Introduction to Forensic Science

-- Introduction to Forensic Science, offered in collaboration with Nanyang Technological University, Singapore, is an eight-week course to explain the scientific principles and techniques behind forensic scientists’ work.
+Introduction to Forensic Science, is offered on Coursera in collaboration with Nanyang Technological University, Singapore, is an eight-week course to explain the scientific principles and techniques behind forensic scientists’ work.

 Genes and the Human Condition